dgerosa/website/_pages/_talks.md

 ---

 ## Talks at conferences

+**79.** *Which black hole?
+The labeling uncertainty in gravitational-wave astronomy*  \\
+24th International Conference on General Relativity and Gravitation (GR24) and 16th Edoardo Amaldi Conference, Glasgow, UK, Jul 2025.

 **78.** ✦ *Are merging black holes born from stellar collapse or previous mergers?
 Some years later…*  \\
 International Congress of Basic Science, Beijing, China, Jul 2025.